Everything You Need to Know About RV Antifreeze

 Yes, but RV antifreeze evaporates much more slowly than water.
 This is one reason antifreeze effectively protects your RV’s plumbing when you aren’t using it for an extended period.

 Under the right conditions, however, the antifreeze will evaporate.
-The first condition is if the temperature of the antifreeze rises above 223℉ – not impossible, but highly unlikely during winter RV storage.
+The first condition is if the antifreeze temperature rises above 223℉—not impossible, but highly unlikely, during winter RV storage.

 The second condition is if antifreeze is mixed with water to achieve a 50/50 ratio.
 This is not recommended for winterizing your RV, but the effect will be a diluted solution that evaporates slower than water but more quickly than an undiluted solution.